 She began her tenure on Hawk Hill in 1997, serving as the Act 101 Counselor until 1999 when she accepted a promotion to become the Director of the Multicultural Life Office at Saint Joseph's University.
 Her responsibilities included developing comprehensive university-wide programing that encouraged understanding, appreciation and celebration of multiculturalism and cultural diversity.
 After almost 18 years of maintaining a duel appointment as both an administrator and an adjunct, Shoshanna transitioned from her position as a SJU administrator in the summer of 2014 to focus on her academic interest.

 Dr. Edwards-Alexander serves as a member of the affiliate/adjunct faculty providing instruction both on-line and on campus for the Sociology and Education departments.
-She currently teaches both undergraduate and graduate level courses such as: Historical and Contemporary Perspectives in American Education, Public Schools and Social Equality in Urban Contexts, Administration, Organization Culture, and Planned Change, Seminar in Feminist Theory, Managing a Diverse Workforce, and Therapeutic Strategies in Counseling for Criminal Justice Settings.
+She currently teaches both undergraduate and graduate level in the MS in Secondary Education.
+She teaches course such as: Historical and Contemporary Perspectives in American Education, Public Schools and Social Equality in Urban Contexts, Administration, Organization Culture, and Planned Change, Seminar in Feminist Theory, Managing a Diverse Workforce, and Therapeutic Strategies in Counseling for Criminal Justice Settings.

 In addition to her on campus responsibilities, Dr. Edwards-Alexander lectures on a variety of topics related to access, equality and multiculturalism in higher education.
 Her most notable presentations include: "Culturally Responsive Teaching”, “Counseling African-American Students Attending Predominately White Universities," “African-Centered Social Work Practice: An Alternative to Traditional Models”, "Understanding the Challenges of Diversity at a Predominately White Institution (PWI)” and “Diversity 101: Contemporary Methods of Teaching across Race, Class, and Gender."